stephaneckstein/transport-and-related/README.md

 ### Running the programs

 - Each folder corresponds to one subsection in chapter 4 of the paper.
-- Each program is self-contained and the default parameters are as used for the paper.
+- The default parameters of the programs are as used for the paper.
 At the bottom of each file, parameter values can be adjusted.
 - Some output text files required for the plot programs are included.

 ### GAN Toy